-Everyone seeking addiction recovery benefits from different levels of care.
-Depending on the severity of their addiction, some individuals are able to start at an outpatient level of care.
-For those who still need a strong level of supervision, but don’t necessarily need to be monitored 24/7, a partial hospitalization program may be the answer.
+Everyone who needs addiction recovery requires a different level of care.
+This all depends on the severity of their addiction.
+Some individuals are able to start at an outpatient level of care.
+However, for those who still need a strong level of supervision but do not need to be monitored 24/7, they may need a partial hospitalization program.

-More than 5.5 million people in the United States used hallucinogens in 2018
+More than 5.5 million people in the United States used drugs in 2018.

-Addiction doesn’t have to take over your life.
-Allow Crestview and a PHP to help you overcome your dependencies.
+Addiction does not have to take over your life.
+Allow our Crestview drug addiction rehab facility and a PHP to help you overcome your addiction.

 What Counts as an Addiction

-- You take the drugs or alcohol in more significant amounts or for a more extended period of time than intended
+- Taking large amounts of drugs or alcohol for a long period of time

-- You spend a significant amount of time getting the drugs or alcohol, using them, or recovering from using them.
+- Spending a significant amount of time getting drugs or alcohol, using them, or recovering from them

-- You keep using the drugs or alcohol even though you know that they cause physical or psychological harm to you.
+- Continuing to use substances even though you know that they cause harm

-- You repeatedly use drugs or alcohol in dangerous situations.
+- Repeatedly using drugs or alcohol in dangerous situations

-- You have given up important social, familial, recreational, or occupational activities in order to use drugs or alcohol.
+- Giving up important activities in order to use substances

-- You continue to use drugs or alcohol, even though it has caused reoccurring social or interpersonal issues.
+- Continuing to use substances even though it has caused issues

-If you suffer from two or three of these symptoms, you likely have a mild disorder.
-If you suffer from four or five of these symptoms, you’re struggling with a moderate addiction.
-However, if you suffer for six or more of these criteria, you have a severe dependency.
+If you suffer from two or three of these symptoms, you may have a mild disorder of drug or alcohol abuse.
+If you suffer from four or five of these symptoms, you are struggling with a moderate addiction.
+Additionally, if you suffer for six or more of these criteria, you have a severe dependency on drugs or alcohol.

 No matter how severe your substance use disorder is, you should seek treatment as soon as possible.
-It is easier to treat a mild dependency than it is a severe disorder, but a severe addiction indicates that you may be at risk for significant health effects.
+It is easier to treat a mild dependency than it is to treat a severe disorder.
+Additionally, a severe addiction indicates that your health may be at risk.

 How Does a Partial Hospitalization Program Work?